 This document is focused on highlighting implementation details that are specific to subscriptions, along with some strategies for the associated billing and business models.

-A subscription is a product type offered in In-app Billing that lets you sell content, services, or features to users from inside your app with recurring monthly or annual billing.
+A subscription is a product type offered in In-app Billing that lets you sell content, services, or features to users from inside your app with recurring, automated billing at the interval you specify.
 You can sell subscriptions to almost any type of digital content, from any type of app or game.

-As with other in-app products, you configure and publish subscriptions using the Developer Console and then sell them from inside apps installed on Android devices.
-In the Developer console, you create subscription products and add them to a product list, then set a price and optional trial period for each, choose a billing interval (monthly or annual), and then publish.
-For more information about using the Developer Console, see Configuring Subscription Items.
+As with other in-app products, you configure and publish subscriptions using the Play Console and then sell them from inside apps installed on Android devices.
+In the Play Console, you create subscription products and add them to a product list, then set a price and optional trial period for each, choose a billing interval, and then publish.
+For more information about using the Play Console, see Configuring Subscription Items.

-In adddition to client-side API calls, you can use the server-side API for In-app Billing to provide subscription purchasers with extended access to content (for example, from your web site or another service).
+In addition to client-side API calls, you can use the server-side API for In-app Billing to provide subscription purchasers with extended access to content (for example, from your web site or another service).
 The server-side API lets you validate the status of a subscription when users sign into your other services.
-For more information about the API, see Purchase Status API.
+For more information about the API, see Google Play Developer API.